Baystation12/Baystation12-Lore/Species/The Prometheans.md

 The Skrell are the other race that they are commonly associated with, with the Skrell being the only other species besides humanity to have any real knowledge about them due to their own slime studies (and, to some, due to the two looking vaguely similar).
-Interactions with them are sparse, due to the Prometheansí tendency to remain in human space, but are still usually relatively warm, with the few Prometheans working with Skrell scientists having provided valuable insight into alien biology, greatly assisted with slime research and enabled otherwise
+Interactions with them are sparse, due to the Prometheans‚Äô tendency to remain in human space, but are still usually relatively warm, with the few Prometheans working with Skrell scientists having provided valuable insight into alien biology, greatly assisted with slime research and enabled otherwise